Guitar Center Shipping

 Guitar Center normally ships new equipment in the original packaging that came from the manufacturer.
 This ensures that the shipments are sent safely and are secure in the original packaging.

-On the other hand, used equipment is also sold through them.
-This has the downfall of not having the original packaging and will need to be done in store before going out.
+Used equipment is also sold through them.
+This has the downfall of not having the original packaging.
+This will need to be done in-store before going out.

-Guitar Center does their best to ensure that all shipments are sent safely.
-Because the range of instruments sold at there is quite large, there are procedures in place.
+Guitar Center does its best to ensure that all shipments are sent safely.
+Because the range of instruments sold there is quite large, there are procedures in place.
 This is to make sure anything being shipped is packed securely.

 Packaging On Used Instruments

-Guitar Center packages all instruments to meet this treatment to arrive at the customer damage-free.
+Guitar Center packages all instruments to meet this treatment.
+They ensure it arrives at the customer damage-free.
 This means proper packaging is needed.

 - Rigid Boxes

 - Packing peanuts

 - Corner protectors

 Proper preparation of the equipment is also required.
 Like securing vacuum tubes in amplifiers.
 This is normally carried out prior to packaging and helps Guitar Center ship safely.